yagoiroot/Noise2Params/README.md

 ### 2. Get the dataset

 The dataset is distributed separately as a single archive.
-Download and extract it.
+Currently, it can be found at [here](https://www.dropbox.com/scl/fo/7tqcsk8pl4sjvc04h2wpo/APqD5WtvICuBohMUXwrJP2U?rlkey=rrmzer25n9p5zesmgbd5ilzel&st=aiex1pgl&dl=0), but this is a temporary location.
+A more perminant repository for the data will be found pending publication.Download and extract it.
 The extracted layout is documented in `docs/DATA.md`; in summary: